Do concussions affect women and men differently? Is one sex more susceptible to concussion than the other? The answer is, yes.

-Set up a case assessment with Dale when you call 303-688-0944, or you can schedule the meeting on your own when you click here.
+Set up a case assessment when you call 303-688-0944, or you can schedule the meeting on your own when you click here.

-One of the questions that I get sometimes is who is more susceptible to a concussion: men or women.
+One of the questions often asked is who is more susceptible to a concussion: men or women?

 Women are More Susceptible to Concussion

 Women more susceptible to having worse symptoms and more susceptible to having those symptoms last longer.
 And let me tell you why.

 3 Reasons Why Women are More Susceptible to Concussion

 Women tend to have smaller heads than men.
 Let me give you an example of what I mean here.
 So take soccer ball.
 The soccer ball is a standard size, right?
 But that ball is hitting a man’s head with the same force as a woman’s head.

 So if a woman’s head is smaller, that force is transferring over a smaller area, meaning that each part of the head and each cell in the brain is getting more of a force.
 And that’s true for really any impact.

 A man’s head is just bigger and it can dissipate the force over greater area.

 The second reason why women might suffer more concussions or have worse symptoms is because we typically have weaker muscles.